coolgreenhat/Face-Recognition_Webapp/README.md

 ### Face Recognition Web Interface

-This is a Simple Web Interface Developed Face Recognition Project
+This is a Simple Web Interface Developed for Face Recognition Project